JMRI: DecoderPro User Guide

 Updates occur continuously between versions of the program.
 As files are contributed, we make them available on our collected decoder definitions web page.
 You can download them from there, but note that most web browsers will not let you directly view them; you really do have to download them.

-While people are working on decoder definitions, they often put their draft definitions in the "Files" area of the JMRI users Yahoo group (log in to access).
+While people are working on decoder definitions, they often put their draft definitions in the "Files" area of JMRI users (log in to access).
 You can download them from the Decoder Files folder.

-Note that as an anti-spam measure, you will have to join the group to be able to download the files; that will require that you have a (free) Yahoo account.
+Note that as an anti-spam measure, you will have to join the group to be able to download the files.

 - Why does my LocoBuffer-II not work in Windows XP?